 And Brown enjoys that attribute as well.
 He is proud of his association with McLaren Northern Michigan Hospital in Petoskey, where he has served as a board member since 2017.

 “While on the finance committee, I assisted in the process of a $180 million expansion,” he said.
 “The hospital expansion greatly enhanced the accessibility and availability of medical services to the region and solidified a strong economic base in medical-related employment opportunities.”

 In addition, the dealership has a tradition of providing Thanksgiving and Christmas dinner meal boxes to Brother Dan's Food Pantry for needy families in Petoskey.
 And each year, Brown Motors provides a scholarship to a Petoskey High School graduate who is pursuing a career in a technical field.

 “The fund is meant to help those students who have the vocational ability, but not necessarily the financial ability to reach their full potential,” he said.

 Brown has also raised money for area schools and students by participating in Ford Drive 4 UR School events, which generate donations for test drives.
 He has also supported the Petoskey Regional Chamber of Commerce; YMCA of Northern Michigan; Little Traverse Bay Humane Society; Toys for Tots; the Salvation Army; and many others.

 “At my discretion the dealership supports nearly every community nonprofit in the area,” he said.
 “We have tried to give to all that we can.”

-Brown was nominated for the TIME Dealer of the Year award by Doug Smith, president and CEO of the Missouri Automobile Dealers Association.
-He and his wife, Melissa, have three children.
+Brown was nominated for the TIME Dealer of the Year award by Terry Burns, executive vice president of the Michigan Automobile Dealers Association.
+He and his wife, Hollyann, have three children.